 The Quick Answer

-You should always dry your car after washing it to prevent water spots accumulating on the surface.
-Water spots can corrode your car’s paint and are difficult to remove.
-Never air dry your car after washing, instead, use a clean, plush microfiber towel.
+You should always dry a car after washing it to prevent water spots.
+Never attempt to air dry the car after washing, instead, use a clean, plush microfiber towel or a dedicated car dryer to ensure there is no water left on the surface.

 Why Should You Dry Your Car?